 - Create and share reusable templates

 - PDF features

-HelloSign has several key features that help electronically sign contracts online easier.
+HelloSign has several key features that help electronically sign contracts more easily.
 The sign request functionality allows you to collect signatures from your contract parties.
 Pre-made templates save time creating documents, speeding up your contract lifecycle process.

-You can use bulk sending to simultaneously send large volumes of signature requests, streamlining your document workflows significantly.
+You can use bulk sending to send large volumes of signature requests simultaneously, streamlining your document workflows significantly.
 One of the most notable features is the audit trail.
 It tracks events such as document sending, document signing, and more.

 HelloSign has a more comprehensive audit trail compared to Adobe Sign.
 It also has more to offer regarding analytics and reporting features.

 - Team features

 How well a tool integrates with your technology stack is essential.
 We’ve compared the integrations and APIs of each digital signature software below.